ONLYOFFICE/onlyoffice-owncloud-web/README.md

 ## Installing ONLYOFFICE Docs

 You will need an instance of ONLYOFFICE Docs (Document Server) that is resolvable and connectable both from ownCloud and any end clients.
-ONLYOFFICE Document Server must also be able to POST to ownCloud directly.
+Document Server must also be able to POST to ownCloud directly.

-ONLYOFFICE Document Server and ownCloud can be installed either on different computers, or on the same machine.
+Document Server and ownCloud can be installed either on different computers, or on the same machine.

-If you use one machine, set up a custom port for Document Server as by default both ONLYOFFICE Document Server and ownCloud work on port 80.
+If you use one machine, set up a custom port for Document Server as by default both Document Server and ownCloud work on port 80.

 You can install free [Community version of ONLYOFFICE Docs](https://helpcenter.onlyoffice.com/installation/docs-community-index.aspx) or scalable [Enterprise Edition with pro features](https://helpcenter.onlyoffice.com/installation/docs-enterprise-index.aspx).